JuliaData/DataFrames.jl/docs/src/man/manipulation_functions.md

 [Dictionary](https://docs.julialang.org/en/v1/base/collections/#Dictionaries).)
 In DataFrames.jl manipulation functions,
 `Pair` arguments are used to define column `operations` to be performed.
-The provided examples will be explained in more detail below.
+The examples shown above will be explained in more detail later.

-The manipulation functions also have methods for applying multiple operations.
+*The manipulation functions also have methods for applying multiple operations.
-See the later sections [Multiple Operations per Manipulation](@ref) and [Broadcasting Operation Pairs](@ref) for more information.
+See the later sections [Multiple Operations per Manipulation](@ref) and [Broadcasting Operation Pairs](@ref) for more information.*

 ### `source_column_selector`
 Inside an `operation`, `source_column_selector` is usually a column name